resilient-http/resilient.js/README.md

 Force to update the servers list from discovery servers, if they are defined, optionally passing a callback to handle the result

+### resilient#setHttpClient(fn)

+Use a custom HTTP client as proxy instead of the embedded `resilient` native HTTP client.

+Useful to define use proxy for custom frameworks or libraries in your existent project when you need to deal with some complex HTTP pre/post hooks logic and exploit custom HTTP client features

+If defined, all the outgoing requests through Resilient client will be proxied to it

+Arguments passed to the client function:
+- **options** `object` - Resilient HTTP [service options](#service)
+- **callback** `function` - Request status handler.
+Expected arguments are: `error`, `response`

+### resilient#restoreHttpClient()

+Restore the native `resilient` HTTP client

 ### resilient#on(event, handler)

 Subscribe to an event.
 See [supported events](#events)